UCPLA/Adaptive-Universal-Remote/Docs/Quickstart.md

 #### [Programming Commands](#programming-commands)

-Any button on the keyboard can easily be reprogrammed to control any IR device with these two steps.
+Any button on the keyboard can easily be programmed to control any IR device with these two steps.

-1. Hold down the brightness button (bottom left) and then press and release the button you want to reprogram.
+1. Hold down the brightness button (bottom left) and then press and release the button you want to program.
 Release the brightness button.
-The keyboard will flash twice indicating that a button is ready to be reprogrammed.
+The keyboard will flash twice indicating that a button is ready to be programmed.

-   The IR Blaster window will also begin to flash a bright red every 1.5 seconds until it has learned the new IR command or another button on the keyboard is pressed.
+   The IR Blaster window will also begin to flash a bright red every 1.5 seconds until it has learned the new IR command or programming is canceled.

+   *Note: You can cancel the programming of a button at any time by pressing any key (except the backlight brightness key) on the keyboard.*

 2. Point the original remote at the IR blaster and press the button that you want the Universal remote to learn.

    The IR blaster window will blink red twice when it has learned the new command.

    The button you chose in step 1 has now been programmed with the new command.

-   *Note: You can cancel the reprogramming of a button by simply pressing any key on the keyboard.*

 That's it!
 Be sure to test this button to be sure it is working as expected.
 Repeat for each button as many times as needed.

 ### [Keyboard](#keyboard)

 Each keyboard is wirelessly linked to a specific IR blaster.
 No line of sight is needed between the keyboard and th IR blaster, as long as they are withing range (300 ft) of each other.
-*If needed, you can compare the labels on the backs of the keyboard(s) and IR blaster(s) to verify the paired MAC addresses match.*

 ##### [On / Off Switch](#on--off-switch)